Sustainable forms of transport

 Fault reports and feedback

-City bike feedback and fault reports(external link)
+City bike feedback and fault reports(external link, opens in a new window)

 Feedback on the Espoo city bike network to the Customer Service of Urban Environment Sector.